cronkitedata/dataj/content/syllabus.md

 The class uses a point system that initially adds up to 1,000 points for the semester.
 In the past, we’ve found that we sometimes have to drop an assignment, making the total add up to something less than 1,000.
 I hope we can keep on track this semester, but be prepared for it to change.

-* Daily work: 300 points (2/11, 3/25, 4/27)
+* Daily work: 300 points
-* Spreadsheet assessment: 100 points (1/30)
+* Spreadsheet assessment: 100 points
-* Data replication project: 200 points (2/20, 3/4, 3/20)
+* Data replication project: 200 points
-* Final story memo : 250 points (3/27, 4/11, 4/17, 4/24)
+* Final story memo : 250 points
-* Mini-projects: 150 points (1/21, 4/9, 5/2)
+* Mini-projects: 150 points

 **Numeracy quiz**: You will must show that you can compute the most common numbers used in news such as fractions, percent changes and averages.
 Details are in the Canvas module with your Cronkite Integrity Pledge.
 This is required within the first month of the class.
+Materials are provided to you to remind you of the most essential set of math skills.
 {.alert .alert-info .opacity-75}